 \section{Introduction}

-This is the second installment of a series of papers devoted to the mathematical theory of Witten equation and its applications.
-The Witten equation is a system of nonlinear elliptic PDE associated to a quasihomogeneous polynomial $W$.
+This is the second installment in a series of papers devoted to the mathematical theory of the Witten equation and its applications.
+The Witten equation is a system of nonlinear elliptic PDEs associated to a quasi-homogeneous polynomial $W$.
 It has the simple form

-where $W$ is a quasi-homogeneous polynomial, and $u_i$ is interpreted as a section of an appropriate orbifold line bundle on a Riemann surface $\cC$.
-Some simple examples are \begin{description} \item[($A_r$-case)] $\bar{\partial}u+\bar{u}^r=0$ \item[($D_n$-case)] $\bar{\partial}u_1+n\bar{u}^{n-1}_1+\bar{u}_2^2=0, \bar{\partial}u_2+2\bar{u}_1\bar{u}_2=0.$ \item[($E_7$-case)] $\bar{\partial}u_1+3\bar{u}^2_1+\bar{u}_2^3=0, \bar{\partial}u_2+3\bar{u}_1\bar{u}^2_2=0$. \end{description} To understand the importance of the Witten equation, we have to go back to the famous Landau-Ginzburg/Calabi-Yau correspondence \cite{Mar}, \cite{VW}, \cite{Wi4}.
-Most of known examples of Calabi-Yau 3-folds are constructed as a hypersurface or a complete intersection of toric varieties.
-Its defining equation has a natural interpretation in terms of Landau-Ginzburg/singularities theory.
+where $W$ is a quasi-homogeneous polynomial (called the \emph{super-potential}), and $u_i$ is interpreted as a section of an appropriate orbifold line bundle on a Riemann surface $\cC$.
+Some simple examples are \begin{description} \item[($A_r$-case)] $\bar{\partial}u+\bar{u}^r=0.$ \item[($D_n$-case)] $\bar{\partial}u_1+n\bar{u}^{n-1}_1+\bar{u}_2^2=0, \bar{\partial}u_2+2\bar{u}_1\bar{u}_2=0.$ \item[($E_7$-case)] $\bar{\partial}u_1+3\bar{u}^2_1+\bar{u}_2^3=0, \bar{\partial}u_2+3\bar{u}_1\bar{u}^2_2=0$. \end{description} To understand the importance of the Witten equation, we have to go back to the famous Landau-Ginzburg/Calabi-Yau correspondence \cite{Mar}, \cite{VW}, \cite{Wi4}.
+Most known examples of Calabi-Yau three-folds are constructed as a hypersurface or a complete intersection of toric varieties.
+The defining equations of these three-folds have a natural interpretation in terms of Landau-Ginzburg/singularity theory.
 To compute Gromov-Witten invariants is basically to solve the Cauchy-Riemann equation for maps from Riemann surfaces.
 It is generally difficult to solve the Cauchy-Riemann equation on a nonlinear space such as a Calabi-Yau manifold.
-If we compare the Cauchy-Riemann equation on a Calabi-Yau manifold to the anti-self dual equation in Donaldson theory, the Witten equation plays the role of the Seiberg-Witten equation.
-It takes a while to set up.
-But we expect that its invariants are much easier to compute.
-A program was launched by the authors six years ago to establish a mathematical theory of these equations and its various consequences in geometry.
-We believe that we have achieved some initial success, although a lot more remains to be done.
-In \cite{FJR1}, we formulated the algebraic-geometric foundations of the theory, its main properties in terms of axioms as well as the applications to mirror symmetry.
-In this article and its sequel \cite{FJR2}, we will establish its analytic foundations.
-A fourth article \cite{FJR3} under preparation will establish the famous Witten conjecture for the integrable system of $ADE$-singularities.
+If we compare the Cauchy-Riemann equation on a Calabi-Yau manifold to the anti-self-dual equation in Donaldson theory, the Witten equation plays the role of the Seiberg-Witten equation.
+It takes a while to set up, but we expect that its invariants will be much easier to compute.